Vision problems? Check your medications

 Many medications have side effects that cause eye problems.
 Most of these side effects are minor, like slight dryness or itchiness.
 But several types of medications can cause serious trouble with your vision.

 How can you tell if medication is to blame?
 Some side effects come on soon after you start taking a new medication, making it easy to identify the culprit.
+Some side effects may present with long-term use.

 Vision, medications and eye exams